 Non-Proliferation, Strategic Export Control and Nuclear Security

-Armenia attaches great importance to universal application and effective implementation of all treaties and regimes, dealing with non-proliferation of the weapons of mass destruction (WMD), regarding them as instrumental mechanisms to prevent the proliferation of WMD.
+Armenia attaches great importance to the universal application and effective implementation of all treaties and regimes, dealing with non-proliferation of the weapons of mass destruction (WMD), considering them as instrumental mechanisms to prevent the proliferation of WMD.

 There is a wide range of legal instruments to prevent the proliferation of WMD both on international and national levels.
 Thus, the pillars of this legislative framework are as follows:

 “Treaty on the Non-Proliferation of Nuclear Weapons” (NPT) - Armenia joined NPT on September 24, 1991.
 NPT entered into force for the Republic of Armenia in 1993.
 At the 1995 NPT Review and Extension Conference, Armenia supported indefinite extension of the Treaty.

 “Convention on the Prohibition of the Development, Production, Stockpiling and Use of Chemical Weapons and on their Destruction” (CWC) entered into force for the Republic of Armenia on April 29, 1997.

 On October 1, 1996, the Republic of Armenia signed and on July 12, 2006, ratified “The Comprehensive Nuclear-Test-Ban Treaty” (CTBT).